delightedCrow/WallberryTheme/README.md

 If you're enjoying the WallberryTheme and wanna make my day:

 * **:coffee: [Buy me a coffee](https://ko-fi.com/delightedcrow) :coffee:** and fuel my motivation for open source development ;)
-* Send me a screenshot of your MagicMirror on the [MM forums](https://forum.magicmirror.builders/user/delightedcrow) or on [twitter](https://twitter.com/delightedCrow).
+* Post a screenshot of your MagicMirror running WallberryTheme in the [GitHub discussion](https://github.com/delightedCrow/WallberryTheme/discussions/categories/show-and-tell).

 Huge thanks to everyone who has contributed and made the WallberryTheme better!